dclnbrght/web/content-software/fretmonkey.md

 ## Background

-I created *fretMonkey* to address a common challenge for guitarists: connecting music theory with practical fretboard knowledge.
-Traditional diagrams and static charts can be limiting.
-By building an interactive tool, I aim to make it easier to learn the fretboard.
+The goal of building this interactive tool, is to make it easier to learn the fretboard.
+I wanted something that works nicely on my smartphone.
+Traditional diagrams and static charts can be limiting and other apps didn't work as I wanted them to.

 ## How it works

-*fretMonkey* presents a virtual guitar fretboard where users can highlight scales, modes, positions, or single notes.
+*fretMonkey* presents a virtual guitar fretboard where you can highlight scales, modes, positions, or single notes.

-The interface is designed for clarity and it displays nicely on smartphone devices.
+The interface is simple and designed for clarity.

 <figure>
     <img src="/content-software/images/fretmonkey-notes-all.webp" alt="fretmonkey All Notes"  style="width:16em" />